The UK's best towns for literary lovers

 Birmingham.jpg

 J. R. R Tolkien himself was born in South Africa in 1892 but relocated to Birmingham after only a few years there.
-He proceeded to spend his childhood in the city and it is thought to have influences his works enormously.
+He proceeded to spend his childhood in the city and it is thought to have influenced his works enormously.

 The Shire